MARTIMM/gnome-gtk3/docs/content-docs/tutorial/GettingStarted/getting-started.md

 {% include example-code/window-event.raku %}
 ```

 Lets explain some of the code displayed above.

-To start with, load the modules used in this program.
-These are **Gnome::Gtk3::Main** and **Gnome::Gtk3::Window** `(1`.
+1. To start with, load the modules used in this program.
+These are **Gnome::Gtk3::Main** and **Gnome::Gtk3::Window**.
 They will load class definitions to control the main loop and to handle a plain window.

-Next, we initialize the **Main** object `$m` which is used later on to control the so called, event loop `(2`.
+2. Next, we initialize the **Main** object `$m` which is used later on to control the so called, event loop.

-Then we will setup a class to handle signals.
-These signals are registered after all widgets are setup and laid out `(3`.
+3. Then we will setup a class to handle signals.
+These signals are registered after all widgets are setup and laid out.
 There is only one method defined in that class to stop the program.
 Our first GTK method is used here, `.quit()` from the **Main** class to stop our program.
   Later, when your applications grow bigger, you will see that you will need more than one class to handle all signals so you can separate the different tasks of your program.
-E.g. a class to handle a file menu, or one to handle an input form.
+For example, a class to handle a file menu, or one to handle an input form.

-Now we can start creating the widgets.
+4. Now we can start creating the widgets.
 There is always a toplevel widget wherein other widgets are placed.
 Examples of toplevel widgets are **Window** or **Gnome::Gtk3::Dialog**.
-Here we have used only one widget, a Window and set its title to 'Example' `(4`.
-This text is shown at the top of the window in an area called titlebar.
+Here we have used only one widget, a window and its title is set to 'Example'.
+This title text is shown at the top of the window in an area called titlebar.

-Initialize the handler class and register signals.
-We use the `destroy` signal to call the `.exit-program()` method in the handler object `$ash` `(5`.
+5. Initialize the handler class and register signals.
+We use the `destroy` signal to call the `.exit-program()` method using the handler object `$ash`.

-Then show the window and everything in it `(6` and start the main loop `(7`.
+6. Then show the window and everything in it.
+7. Finally we must start the main loop.

 To run the program, save the code in a file called `simple-example.raku` and type the following on the command line (in windows you can double click on the filename).